The Role of our Nucleus Accumbens

 When we do anything that we consider rewarding, we activate dopamine1 neurons in the brain.
 (See Neurochemicals: Pathways to Self-Healing.)
 The reward stimulus activation increases dopamine levels in the brain.
 Thus, our Nucleus Accumbens plays an important role as a major dopaminergic pathway in the brain.

 Sometimes, however, pain or discord in relationships play off between this organ and the amygdala.
 (The amygdala, or pain center, intimates the fight, flight, or freeze response.)
 In fact, dopamine levels rise anytime we experience something that we judge as either positive or negative.
 This happens because the nucleus accumbens and amygdala are both located in the basal forebrain.
 In other words, the pleasure center and the pain or fear center are really close together.
 This may explain why fear can be related to the experience of pleasure.

-To sum up, the nucleus accumbens is an important brain area that responds to rewarding environmental stimuli, both positive and negative.
+In summary, the nucleus accumbens is an important brain area that forms memories of, and responds to, environmental stimuli—both positive and negative.